-3.8.1 Investment avenues - government securities, cash and near cash instruments which include cash in bank accounts (excluding TDRs), treasury bills, money market placements, deposits. certificate of deposits (COD), certificate of musharakas (COM), TDRs, commercial papers, reverse repo.
+3.8.1 Investment avenues - government securities, cash and near cash instruments which include cash in bank accounts (excluding TDRs), treasury bills, money market placements, deposits. certificate of deposits (COD), certificate of musharakas (COM), TDRs, commercial papers [and/or short term Sukuk]35, reverse repo.

-Provided that the Money Market Funds may take maximum exposure of twenty (20) per cent of the net assets of the CIS in commercial papers of corporate entities subject to compliance with the exposure limits as prescribed in Non-Banking Finance Companies and Notified Entities Regulations, 2008.24
+Provided that the Money Market Funds may take maximum (cumulative)36 exposure of twenty (20) per cent of the net assets of the CIS in commercial papers [and/or short term Sukuk]36 of corporate entities subject to compliance with the exposure limits as prescribed in Non-Banking Finance Companies and Notified Entities Regulations, 2008.37